alabamenhu/Intl-CLDR/README.md

 # CLDR for Perl 6

-An attempt to bring in the data from CLDR into Perl 6.
-Support is extremely early, and currently only brings in support for one bit of CLDR data: list formatting.
-To use:
+An attempt to bring in the data from CLDR into Perl 6 and much of the functionality of ICU as well.
+The current module structure should be considered highly experimental.
+Pre-1.0 I will aim to keep method names, etc, available with similar interfaces, but the module used to import them may change.
+It's best to add version information to your use statement.

+The plan is to eventually spin off most of the ICU-like functionality into their own modules directly in the `Intl::` namespace, leaving Intl::CLDR exclusively for accessing the more-or-less raw CLDR data.

 ## Lists